 We can now see clearly how gut dysbiosis and intestinal barrier disruption can lead to abnormal HPA function and behavior.
 Nonetheless, this is just one of many potential connections between the gut microbiota and temperament.
 We’ll explore a few more in the next section.

-Other mechanisms: Neurotransmitters and the blood–brain barrier
+Other Mechanisms: Neurotransmitters and the Blood–Brain Barrier

-In addition to regulating the immune system in the maturing brain, the gut also manufactures neurotransmitters throughout the lifetime.
-More than 90 percent of your body’s serotonin and 50 percent of your body’s dopamine are produced in your gut, along with about 30 other neurotransmitters (13, 14).
 The gut microbiota has also been shown to regulate the production of myelin in the prefrontal cortex, a region that is important for self-control and executive function (15).
 Myelin is like “insulation” for neurons, helping them to properly conduct electrical impulses.

 Antibiotics provide another way to study the role of microbes in CNS function.
 Antibiotic-induced microbial dysbiosis in mice has been shown to impair cognition and decrease anxiety.
 Depletion of the gut microbiota from weaning onwards altered components of the tryptophan metabolic pathway and significantly reduced oxytocin, vasopressin, and brain-derived neurotrophic factor (BDNF) expression in the adult brain (16).